MarufZak/study-logs/linux-command-line/README.md

 1. `touch` - used to update modification time of the file.
 If file doesn't exist, it's created.
 2. `stat` - shows all information the system knows about the file.

+**Options**

+There are also options that can be passed to `find`.
+They are used to control the scope of the search:

+1. `--depth` - find and process directory files before directory itself.
+Automatically applied when `-delete` action is specified.
+2. `--maxdepth levels` - specifies max levels to descend into directory tree when performing tests and actions.
+3. `--mindepth levels` - specifies min levels to descend into directory tree when performing tests and actions.

+and others.